KaterinaWalter/webdocs/docs/course-info.md

   * No need to ask, but please return pens/pencils after class!
 * 🤞 **SILENTLY SIGNAL** that you need to leave for the bathroom or water by holding up crossed fingers.
 * 🚫 **NO FOOD** in the Computer Lab → eat your lunch in the Commons instead.
   * Specifically, please do not bring _meals_ to eat in this classroom.
 Small **packaged snacks** are OK!
 * 📱 **NO-PHONE ZONE!** → as per the new BWL Upper School policy, phones must be locked up downstairs while you are in the building.
   * If you are caught with a cell phone in class, it will be confiscated immediately and you will be sent to the Upper School office.
 * 🖥️ Using your personal **LAPTOP** is a _privilege_.
   * If you are caught using your laptop for things like iMessage, Discord, Snapchat, etc., you will be required to use the **DESKTOP COMPUTERS** in the classroom for a period of time.

 {: .important .fs-3 }
-🧠 Finally, some **mindset** tips: I strongly encourage you all to be **proactive** about your learning, embrace **creativity**, take **responsibility** for your work, and _never be afraid to ask for help_!!!
+🧠 Some **mindset** tips: I strongly encourage you all to be **proactive** about your learning, embrace **creativity**, take **responsibility** for your work, and _never be afraid to ask for help_!!!
 There are no bad questions, and chances are if you are wondering about it, someone else in the class is too.
 If you feel most comfortable waiting until after class, that is okay, but do keep communication open between us.

 ### AI Usage Policies
 * **Generative Artificial Intelligence (GenAI)** tools like ChatGPT are a significant technological advancement that has the potential to support your learning, especially in Computer Science.
 But with any new technology, there are significant limitations and risks associated with its use, misuse, and overuse. *[Source](https://www.aiforeducation.io/ai-resources/drafting-a-genai-academic-policy)*